-On the spectrum of risk and reward, emerging market bonds fall in between investment-grade corporate bonds, which tend to be relatively stable but are more risky than U.S. Treasuries or municipal bonds, and high-yield bonds.
+On the spectrum of risk and reward, emerging market bonds fall in between investment-grade corporate bonds and high-yield bonds.
 Emerging market debt should therefore be considered a longer-term investment that isn’t suitable for someone whose top priority is the preservation of capital.

 Reasons for the Strong Performance of Emerging Market Bonds

 Emerging market bonds have evolved from a being an extremely volatile asset class in the early 1990s to a large, more mature segment of the global financial markets today.
 Emerging nations have gradually improved in terms of political stability, the financial strength of the issuing countries, and the soundness of government fiscal policies.
 While a number developed nations struggle with budget deficits and high debt, many developing countries feature sound finances and more manageable levels of debt.
 Additionally, the developing countries – as a group – enjoy stronger rates of economic growth than their developed-market peers.

-The result has been lower yields compared with the 1990s, but also greater price stability.
+The result is that yields are lower now than in the past, but prices exhibit more stability.
 Nevertheless, emerging market bonds remain vulnerable to external shocks that weaken investors’ appetite for risk.
 The asset class therefore remains volatile despite the fundamental improvements in the economies of the underlying nations.